 You might notice that this doesn't look like a standard macOS app Preference Dialog Window.
 To fix this, include two image files in the Xamarin.Mac app's

 Resources folder in the Solution Explorer and return to Xcode's Interface Builder.

 Select the Tab View Controller and switch its Style to Toolbar:

 Select each Tab and give it a Label and select one of the images to represent it:

-If we save our changes, return to Xamarin Studio, run the app and select the Preferences... menu item, the dialog will now be displayed like a standard macOS app:
+If we save our changes, return to Visual Studio for Mac, run the app and select the Preferences... menu item, the dialog will now be displayed like a standard macOS app: